 A perched water table will occur on top of the natric horizon for a period during late fall and winter in normal years.
 After high rainfall events, soils can become saturated with reducing conditions within the upper part.

-The site consists of very deep, somewhat poorly or poorly drained, very slowly permeable soils.
+The site consists of very deep, somewhat poorly drained, moderate to very slowly permeable soils.
 Soil reaction is slightly acid to moderately alkaline.
 Salinity and sodicity levels increase with depth.
-Diagnostic horizons and features include an ochric epipedon, natric horizon, and aquic conditions.
-Soils correlated to this site include: Greta and Woodsboro.
+Diagnostic horizons and features include an ochric epipedo and natric horizon.
+Soils correlated to this site include: Greta, Warrenlake, and Woodsboro.

 Table 4.
 Representative soil features